Development and Organisation

 From build-up to permanent task

-The pilot project was so successful that the BMI decided to set up a national environmental specimen bank as a permanent national institution, to be co-ordinated by the German Federal Environmental Agency (UBA), with effect from January 1985.
-In 1986, overall responsibility was transferred to the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The pilot project was so successful that the BMI decided to set up a national environmental specimen bank as a permanent national institution, to be co-ordinated by the German Environment Agency (UBA), with effect from January 1985.
+In 1986, overall responsibility was transferred to the German Federal Ministry for the Environment.

-The Federal Environmental Agency (UBA) is responsible for the administration and co-ordination, the central data maintenance and the assessment.
+The German Environment Agency (UBA) is responsible for the administration and co-ordination, the central data maintenance and the assessment.
 Currently six external institutions support the UBA in different tasks.